freifunk/query.api.freifunk.net/README.md

 (optional)

-To add source and JavaDoc for DeepaMehta add
+To add source and JavaDoc for DeepaMehta...

+...do the same as before, but use instead the DeepaMehta repository:

 SCM URL: (git): git://github.com/jri/deepamehta.git